 For instance, there’s nothing better for a site builder than to have a free plan.
 Right?

 Well, a freemium plan can be a great starting point.
 These are web builders that allow you to create a site for free, but charge extra for premium features that you might want in the future.
 But what about in the long-term?

 Typically, a paid plan will help you to better generate income due to sophisticated measures added to your website builder subscription.
 So, don’t stare blindly on free alone – pick a service that can scale as your business grows.

 And that doesn’t mean you can’t snag a great deal.
-For example, at GetResponse, we offer a website builder alongside our all in one marketing platform.
-This means you can get a website builder–complete with AI website creation technology and beautiful templates–and a full marketing suite including email marketing, marketing automation, and much more for as little as $15 a month.
+For example, at GetResponse, we offer a website builder alongside our email marketing platform.
+With it, you can get a website builder–complete with AI website creation technology and beautiful templates–and a hefty marketing suite including email marketing, marketing automation, and much more for as little as $15 a month!

 And while you may want to choose the “other guy”, you’ll still have to piecemeal different services together just to develop your marketing strategy which will cost a bunch more both short and long term.